Pravin1105/Facial-Emotion-Recognition/README.md

 ## Prerequisites
 - Python 3.x
-- Install dependencies using: `pip install -r Requirements.txt`
+- Install dependencies using: `pip install -r requirements.txt`

 ## Dataset
 The project uses the FER2013 dataset for training the emotion recognition model.
 You can download it from Kaggle and the link for the same is https://www.kaggle.com/datasets/msambare/fer2013 .